ufukty/gohandlers/docs/articles/basic/getting-started.md

 }
 ```

-No parsing, validation, or serialization logic is needed—gohandlers handles it automatically.
+No parsing, validation, or serialization logic is needed—Gohandlers handles it automatically.

 ---